teemupaloniemi/aifa/README.md

 - In the server directory, run:
 - ```node savedata.js```

+5. **Set Up LLM Model Server**

+5.1 ***Prepare the Model Directory***:

+- Move to a directory named llm in your repository where you'll serve the model.

+5.2 ***Clone and Build the llama.cpp Repository***:

+- Clone the llama.cpp repository from https://github.com/ggerganov/llama.cpp.
+- Follow the build instructions provided in the repository guide to prepare the environment. (run make -j)

+5.3 ***Download and Position the Model:***

+- Acquire the model you're using in the GGUF format.
+- Add your GGUF model to the models folder of the cloned repository.

+5.4 ***Running the LLM Endpoint Server***:

+- Inside your llm directory, you'll find the TypeScript file (e.g., api.ts) that interfaces with the model.
+- Execute the command: `tsc`.
+This will compile the TypeScript file to dist folder.
+- Execute the command: `npm start`.
+This command starts a development server on localhost:8000.

+5.5 ***For Model Inference:***

+- With the LLM endpoint server active, direct a POST request to localhost:8000/query to interact with the model and get inference results.

+5.6 ***Dependencies for the LLM Directory:***

+- To establish and operate the model server, the following tools and packages are required:
+- `make`: for building the llama.cpp repository.
+- Any additional dependencies specified in the llama.cpp repository.
+- To install relevant dependencies run `npm install`.

-5. **Build the Project**
+6. **Build the Project**
 - In the `fundai` folder, run:
   ```npm run build```
 - In the `server` folder, run:
   ```npm run build```

-6. **Start the Application**
+7. **Start the Application**
 - In the `fundai` folder, run:
   ```npm start```
 - In the `server` folder, run:
   ```npm start```

-After following these steps, the client should be running on port 3000 and the server should be running on port 5000.
+After following these steps, the client should be running on port 3000 and the server should be running on port 5001.
+And you should have LLM endpoint running on port 8000.

 ## Contribution